keboola/connection-docs/storage/files/index.md

 As stated above, unless marked as permanent, each file will be automatically deleted 15 days after its creation.
 This also applies to automatically generated files as a result of table imports and exports.
-In addition, because the majority of Keboola Connection File Storage contains duplicates of your table data, the whole Files storage does not count towards your project quota.
+In addition, because the majority of Keboola File Storage contains duplicates of your table data, the whole Files storage does not count towards your project quota.